ocrmypdf/OCRmyPDF/README.rst

 -  Generates a searchable
-   `PDF/A <https://en.wikipedia.org/?title=PDF/A>`__ file from a regular PDF only containing images
+   `PDF/A <https://en.wikipedia.org/?title=PDF/A>`__ file from a regular PDF
 -  Places OCR text accurately below the image to ease copy / paste
 -  Keeps the exact resolution of the original embedded images

    -  or if requested oversamples the images before OCRing so as to get better results

--  When possible, copies input images directly to output without transcoding, to preserve image quality
+-  When possible, inserts OCR information as a "lossless" operation without transcoding images or rendering vector information
 -  Keeps file size about the same
 -  If requested deskews and/or cleans the image before performing OCR
 -  Validates input and output files